 My own failed experiences with meditation were because of the misconception books and blogs conjured.
-I read descriptions that lead me to believe I would enjoy some magical experiences.
+I read the descriptions that lead me to believe I would enjoy some magical experiences.
 When I was not whisked off to space to learn about string theory, I was left disappointed.

 I also became more anxious than I already was because I couldn’t relax.
 I assumed I was doing it wrong.
-As it turns out, I wasn’t practicing meditation incorrectly.
+As it turns out, I wasn’t practising meditation incorrectly.
 The problem was I had unrealistic expectations and was trying to work without tools.

 Having read numerous comments on Facebook, I get the impression other people are also expecting more from their meditation practice than they are experiencing.
 What’s more, most of the advice being offered does not provide useful tools.